truongc2/Data-For-Good-NYC-Specialized-High-School/README.md

 - Specialized Highschools are NYC public high schools that requre an entrance exam (SHSAT).
 Depending on the grade, students are accepted into one or more of the 9 specialized high schools.

-- However, there is a disproportionate number of students from specific neighborhoods and backgrounds getting into these high schools.
+- However, there is fewer students from underrepresented groups.

-- Recently Mayor De Blasio has proposed [several changes](https://www.nytimes.com/2018/06/02/nyregion/de-blasio-new-york-schools.html) in the admission process that would "reflect the city better."
+- Recently Mayor De Blasio has proposed [several changes](https://www.nytimes.com/2018/06/02/nyregion/de-blasio-new-york-schools.html) in the admission process that would "reflect the city better" and increase diversity.

 ## Files